Zirou Qiu

 Ph.D.
 Student in CS @ UVA; CV; Google Scholar

 I am a Ph.D. student in Computer Science at the University of Virginia working with Madhav Marathe.
-I am also a research assistant at the Biocomplexity Institute, working with S. S. Ravi, Dan Rosenkrantz, and Dick Stearns.
+I am also (i) a research assistant at the Biocomplexity Institute, working with S. S. Ravi, Dan Rosenkrantz, Dick Stearns; and (ii) a reseach intern at Fujitsu Research of America.

-I study the foundations of large complex systems (e.g., social systems, multi-agent systems, infrastructure and transportation systems) represented as graphs using machine learning, optimization, and computational modeling.
-I focus on developing formal computational models and techniques to simulate, analyze and optimize large systems, aiming to improve system performance, understand system behaviors, and benefit the social good.
+I study the foundations of large complex systems (e.g., social systems, multi-agent systems, logistics, infrastructure and transportation systems) represented as graphs using techniques in machine learning, optimization, and computational modeling.
+I focus on developing formal models and algorithms to simulate, learn and optimize these large systems, aiming to improve system performance, understand system behaviors, and benefit the social good.

 Research Interests